 Today I am enjoying the fact that I get to dream up papercraft project, then play with paper

 and actually create that project so I can share it with you.
 I retired and am able to craft to my heart's content now!
-I get to spend time with crafty friends like the ones in the picture above Lots of laughs and tears of joy there!
+I get to spend time with crafty friends.
+Lots of laughs and tears of joy there!

 Paper Craft Central's ultimate success won't be known for some time, but